Next Service

 Your individual donations of time, talent and treasure make it possible for Emerson to continue to thrive.
 Here are the links to make your tax deductible ANNUAL PLEDGE or DONATION online.
 Go to our “PLEDGE” page to learn about Pledging and to make a Pledge and to our DONATE” page to find out different ways you can donate.

-If you missed last Sunday’s service kicking off the stewardship campaign.
-Check out Tracy’s reflection, Rev. Matthew’s sermon, or watch the whole service.
+If you missed April 14th’s service kicking off the stewardship campaign, check out Tracy’s reflection, Rev. Matthew’s sermon, or watch the whole service.
+You may also read Tracy’s moving testimonial HERE.
 And please make your pledge at pledge.emersonuuc.org

 Share the Plate Sunday Collection: As part of our commitment to serve our community, we share half our offering with local organizations whose work furthers our mission.
-April Share the Plate Recipient: Tongva Taraxat Paxaavxa Conservancy The Tongva Taraxat Paxaavxa (Tar-a-haht pah-hava) Conservancy is a Tongva-led org created to steward lands in Tovaangar, the traditional Tongva region, encompassing the greater Los Angeles basin.
-The Conservancy has received land back, is creating community and housing Native people, practicing ceremony, archiving, and rematriating the land. https://tongva.land
+May Share the Plate Recipient: San Fernando Valley Refugee Children Center

 Emerson also partners in other ways with the West Valley Food Pantry.
 The West Valley Food Pantry is serving more people who are food insecure, including people who are homeless, families and elderly people living on a fixed income; providing them not with just food, but basic necessities as well as infant supplies, school supplies, hygiene items and toys.
 They also have a mobile shower for those who don’t have access to water.
 They also host vaccination clinics, mobile pet clinics and family holiday parties.
 Most needed: cash donations and single serve, ready to eat, UNEXPIRED food items.
 You may bring your donations to Emerson or to the Food Pantry (it is a few miles to the southwest of Emerson and typically open weekday mornings – check their website for updated times).
 Home page of West Valley Food Pantry’s website: https://www.westvalleyfoodpantry.org/